Beginner Yoga Guide for Bangladeshis: Start at Home Today

 • Load-shedding: Yoga does not need electricity.
 Light a candle or practice by window light.
 The quiet that comes with load-shedding can actually make meditation deeper.

-Start today: roll out your mat (or a clean blanket), set a 20-minute timer, and run through the sequence above.
+Start today: roll out your mat, set a 20-minute timer, and run through the sequence above.
 The hardest part of yoga is always the first step.

 Yes — the evidence is strong.
 A landmark Cochrane Review found yoga produces clinically significant reductions in chronic lower back pain.
 Dhaka commuters spending 2–4 hours daily in CNG auto-rickshaws and buses are at high risk for lumbar disc compression.
 The poses in this guide — Balasana, Bhujangasana, and Setu Bandhasana — directly address these problems.
 The Directorate General of Health Services (DGHS) Bangladesh recommends regular physical activity as first-line management for musculoskeletal pain before medication.